NotTimeForCode/Manejo-De-Incidentes/README.md

 cat /var/log/apache2/error.log      // to see error logs

-should there be an incident conclusion time

 should there be a status besides in process and concluded that is something like paused or postponed

-When searching for an incident by hostname or user, should it show all the related incidents or should it display the most relevant one

-ask adrian about belgian exchange students
+select * from logs where hostname like "dyna-automocion-5"

 To-Do List:
+    login:
-    login
+        login page
-    search bar
-    incident_status
-    visual changes based on incident_status

-add login: users table in db
         allow use of program if(loggedIn = true)

+    search bar:
+        back function for search
+        last search
+        search stays when page is reloaded/data is sent to the db currently selected incident stays when page is reloaded/data is sent to the db